TeodorsLisovenko/lisa-on-microservices/README.md

 Considerable parts of potential issues are trivial ones.
 For example:

-1. Ensure that both microservices adhere to consistent naming conventions for variables, functions, endpoints, and other elements.
+1.Ensure that both microservices adhere to consistent naming conventions for variables, functions, endpoints, and other elements.
 E.g. both microservices communicate with identical field names, disallowing any variation like `studentId` from one side and `student_id` from the other.

-2. Verify that both microservices use standardized date and time formats across API responses and database interactions.
+2.Verify that both microservices use standardized date and time formats across API responses and database interactions.
 Check if all microservices in the same system have explicit time and date configurations and no time zone misalignment.

-3. Ensure that both microservices enforce the Content-Type header for incoming requests, requiring clients to specify the type of data being sent.
+3.Ensure that both microservices enforce the Content-Type header for incoming requests, requiring clients to specify the type of data being sent.

-4. Verify that operations exposed by both microservices are idempotent when appropriate, meaning that executing the operation multiple times has the same effect as executing it once.
+4.Verify that operations exposed by both microservices are idempotent when appropriate, meaning that executing the operation multiple times has the same effect as executing it once.

-5. Verify that there is no HTTP request misalignment.
+5.Verify that there is no HTTP request misalignment.
 For example, there is no GET request to the endpoint that accepts POST requests, etc.

-6. Check that both microservices handle timeouts gracefully when communicating with other services or resources.
+6.Check that both microservices handle timeouts gracefully when communicating with other services or resources.
 Handling timeouts ensures that the system remains responsive and resilient under adverse conditions.

-7. Check adherence to standards, like HTTP GET requests should not have a body payload.
+7.Check adherence to standards, like HTTP GET requests should not have a body payload.

-8. Check if the requests to the secured endpoints supply authorization parameters.
+8.Check if the requests to the secured endpoints supply authorization parameters.

-9. Evaluate that if passed objects or parameters are valid at least at the entry-level (i.e. passes validation specified in the REST controller).
+9.Evaluate that if passed objects or parameters are valid at least at the entry-level (i.e. passes validation specified in the REST controller).

-10. Check that endpoint names follow a consistent naming convention across both microservices.
+10.Check that endpoint names follow a consistent naming convention across both microservices.
 Consistent naming conventions improve clarity and ease of understanding, facilitating collaboration among developers and API consumers.
 An endpoint that is defined all in a small case should not be accessed with the same letters, but in Caps Lock.

-11. Handling of Optional Parameters.
+11.Handling of Optional Parameters.
 Verify that both microservices handle optional parameters consistently, including how they interpret and process requests with missing or incomplete parameters.
 Consistent handling of optional parameters enhances interoperability and prevents unexpected behavior.

-12. Ensure that error messages returned by both microservices follow a standardized format and language.
+12.Ensure that error messages returned by both microservices follow a standardized format and language.
 Consistent error messages improve clarity and help quickly identify and troubleshoot issues.

 ### 3. Researching best practices, known challenges, and potential risks from industry literature.

 Researching best practices, known challenges, and potential risks from industry literature.

-1.	**Dependency Drift**: Lack of proper dependency management and versioning practices can lead to dependency drift, where microservices use different versions of shared libraries or frameworks, potentially introducing compatibility issues and security vulnerabilities.
+1.**Dependency Drift**: Lack of proper dependency management and versioning practices can lead to dependency drift, where microservices use different versions of shared libraries or frameworks, potentially introducing compatibility issues and security vulnerabilities.

-2.	**Lack of Trace Context Propagation**: Inconsistent or inadequate propagation of trace context between microservices can hinder effective distributed tracing, making it challenging to debug and analyze system behavior.
+2.**Lack of Trace Context Propagation**: Inconsistent or inadequate propagation of trace context between microservices can hinder effective distributed tracing, making it challenging to debug and analyze system behavior.

-3.	**Single Point of Failure**: API gateways can become single points of failure, leading to service disruptions for all microservices behind them.
+3.**Single Point of Failure**: API gateways can become single points of failure, leading to service disruptions for all microservices behind them.

-4.	**Distributed Transactions**: Lack of support for distributed transactions can result in inconsistencies across microservices' data stores.
+4.**Distributed Transactions**: Lack of support for distributed transactions can result in inconsistencies across microservices' data stores.

-5.	**Consistent Authentication Mechanisms**: Ensure that both microservices use consistent authentication mechanisms across endpoints, such as token-based authentication or OAuth, and not both of them.
+5.**Consistent Authentication Mechanisms**: Ensure that both microservices use consistent authentication mechanisms across endpoints, such as token-based authentication or OAuth, and not both of them.

 ### 4.	*Investigating issues available in academic sources.*